 Failure to include all of the necessary information can cause the claim to be dismissed.
 If a proper claim is not filed within the time period set forth by law, the claim may be denied.

 The California Tort Claims Act sets forth very specific guidelines for filing claims.
-Generally, a person who wishes to file a claim against a school district must file a claim within 6 months for claims which are for:
+Generally, if you wish to file a claim against a school district, you must file a claim within 6 months for claims which are for:

 - Personal injury,